mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 One method used is to strip-mine a promising area down to the depth
-of a kilometre or more.
+of a kilometer or more.
 This sort of operation would not be possible with
 ground vehicles but gravitic ore barges can lift huge quantities and carry
 it to the processing sites.
 There is always employment for skilled and
 careful grav pilots alongside the usual array of machinery operators,